HAYAH

 Al Mal Capital REIT

-4. UAE Stock Market Context (DFM & ADX)
+UAE Stock Market Context (DFM & ADX)

-5. Gold Price Context (2026)
+Gold Price Context (2026)

-• Short-term volatility: Can be sharp during interest rate changes
+• Short-term volatility can be sharp during interest rate changes

-Fees & Cost Transparency (What Most Brochures Don't Highlight)
+Fees & Cost Transparency

-1. Fixed Deposits & Certificates of Deposit (CDs)
+Fixed Deposits & CDs

 • Early withdrawal penalties (loss of partial or full interest)